 How Long To Boil until Soft

 To boil carrots until soft, follow the above procedure and cook covered in a small amount of boiling salted water until desired tenderness is reached.
 For larger carrots slice or cut in smaller sizes.
-Medium and smaller sized carrots can be boiled as is without any cutting.
-For most types, how long it takes to boil carrots should range between eight to ten minutes of cooking to become soft.
+Medium and smaller-sized carrots can be boiled as is without any cutting.
+For most types, how long it takes to boil carrots should range from eight to ten minutes of cooking to become soft.

 How Long To Boil Baby Carrots

 Baby carrots are usually ready to eat as is given their small size and peeled appearance.
 However, they can also be cooked and served with other vegetables, as a side dish, or served on their own.
 Baby carrots will need to be prepared the same way as other carrots but without the peeling.
 Bring water to a boil and cover the pan, reducing heat to simmer.
 Cook baby carrots for seven to eight minutes for complete cooking.